 Rabbi Moller indicated each ATT school approaches the Internet differently, based on a survey about Internet Usage and Policy in ATT Schools, completed by school principals.
 Right-wing schools require filtering of the Internet on computers in students’ homes, while the Modern Orthodox schools actively engage the Internet.
 In fact, modern Orthodox school administrators publicly acknowledge students’ use of the Internet and are comfortable teaching them about Internet safety and responding to problems such as cyber-bullying.
 While some schools ban the Internet in educational and personal settings, others believe technology affords greater access to Judaic resources, which can benefit the teaching of Jewish studies, a central focus of Orthodox Jewish life.

-While Rabbi Moller spoke about the Internet’s impact on schools, Dr. Beth Fishman, Manager of the addiction and misuse services at JCFS Chicago, talked about personal technology and addictive behavior within the Orthodox Jewish community.
+While Rabbi Moller spoke about the Internet’s impact on schools, Dr. Beth Fishman, Manager of the addiction services at JCFS Chicago, talked about personal technology and addictive behavior within the Orthodox Jewish community.
 She indicated behavior is addictive when individuals continue the behavior despite its harmful effects.
 Those addictive behaviors may include constant texting, playing video games and watching pornography.
 Individuals are more likely to engage in addictive behaviors when they are dealing with stress, trauma and sexual and/or domestic abuse.
 Their addictive outlets can serve as a way to relieve stress in a damaging way.

 Dr. Fishman said there are ways to reduce young individuals’ likelihood of engaging in addictive behaviors such as acknowledging and discussing youth’s feelings.
 Aside from this strategy, training (teaching kids to be safe with texting, emailing, etc.) and management (filtering; having kids charge their devices in the parental bedroom) are essential.
 Technology training and management was the next presenter’s focus.